Dr Tom Roberts

 Tom's work is currently focused on three interrelated research agendas:

-1. Questioning the human
+1. Society and culture 'beyond' the human

 2. Conceptualizing material agency